 Jerry took his last name from his actor-father's stage name.

-He is known as a clothes horse.
-He gives away suits rather than having them cleaned and refuses to wear a pair of socks more than once.
+He was known as a clothes horse.
+He gave away suits rather than having them cleaned and refused to wear a pair of socks more than once.

-He was presented the French Legion of Honor in 1984 and was nominated for the Nobel Peace Prize in 1977.
+He was presented the French Legion of Honor (1984) and was nominated for the Nobel Peace Prize (1977).

-He taught a class in film at the University of California.
+He taught a film class at the University of California.

-In 1995, he became the highest paid performer in Broadway history for his role as the Devil in "Damn Yankees".
+He became the highest paid performer in Broadway history for his role as the Devil in "Damn Yankees" (1995).